pelme/htpy/docs/streaming.md

 Internally, htpy is built with generators.
 Most of the time, you would render the full page with `str()`, but htpy can also incrementally generate pages which can then be streamed to the browser.
-If your page uses a database or other services to retrieve data, you can sending the first part of the page to the client while the page is being generated.
+If your page uses a database or other services to retrieve data, you can send the first part of the page to the client while the page is being generated.

 !!! note